 As is often the case in a small town, Sweet Water doesn't have a public transportation system that people use for their commute.

-The population of Sweet Water is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.33% of adults in Sweet Water have a bachelor's degree or even advanced degree.
+The citizens of Sweet Water are very well educated compared to the average community in the nation: 35.33% of adults in Sweet Water have a bachelor's degree or even advanced degree.

 The per capita income in Sweet Water in 2022 was $44,634, which is wealthy relative to Alabama and the nation.
 This equates to an annual income of $178,536 for a family of four.